multiformats/js-cid/README.md

 ### CID.isCid(cid)

-Returns true if object is a valid CID instance, false if otherwise.
+Returns true if object is a valid CID instance, false if not valid.

 It's important to use this method rather than `instanceof` checks in order to handle CID objects from different versions of this module.